I7-Examples/When-in-Rome-1/docs/source.txt

 Report the creature trying eating the heels when Getting Handbag is happening:
 	if the girl is visible, say "The girl watches, frowning more and more deeply, while the creature makes disgusting eating noises behind your head.

-'It's eating your shoes, I presume?' you say.
+'It's eating your shoes, I presume?' you gasp.

 'My best ones,' she replies, in a martyred voice." instead.